State Disclosures: Some Light Reading For A Quick Idea, But For Any Serious Stuff, Do Take Your Lawyer’s Advice

 Maryland consumers have to abide by the FTC’s FCRA, 15 U. S. C. §1661 et seq. and the following state ruling:

 Code of Maryland §14-203 (5) – Prohibits reporting of obsolete information.
 Under this ruling, records of arrest, indictment, or conviction of crime which, from date of disposition, release, or parole, that antedate the report by more than seven years are not permitted to be reported by a CRA.
 The exception: If the salary of an individual equals or is reasonably expected to equal $20,000 or more, the 7-year restriction does not apply.
-Maryland has also enacted COMAR §09.03.07.04, but many of its sections overlap with the federal FCRA.
+Maryland has also enacted COMAR §09.03.07.04, which provides operational requirements for CRAs operating within the state, but many of its sections overlap with the federal FCRA.

 Consumers in Massachusetts need to look to the FTC’s FCRA, 15 U. S. C. § 1681 et seq., for protections, along with the following state rulings: